Gyulaj Hunting Hungary

-One of Hungary's 22 state owned forestry and hunting companies is Gyulaj Forestry and Hunting Private Limited Company (Gyulaj Plc for short).
+Gyulaj Forestry and Hunting Private Limited Company (Gyulaj Plc for short) is one of Hungary's 22 state owned forestry and hunting companies.
 Its online marketing brand name is Gyulaj Hunting Hungary.
 Besides forest management one of its main business activities is big game management carried out in professional and traditional near- nature way.
 Its game management branch activities include receiving international hunting clients for purpose of hunting for local big game species (red deer, fallow deer, wild boar, roe deer).
 Its business premises are located in Tamási, South- West Hungary in Tolna County.
 Among the Hungarian state-owned forestries Gyulaj Plc is the leader by its highest rate of incomings from hunting section (approx. 30%) compared to the total annual incomings of the company.
 By this performance Gyulaj Forestry and Hunting Plc is a key player of the Hungarian big games management and hunting.
 Its legal predecessors and different hunting grounds look back at a rich hunting history and performance: a heritage that has been kept alive until today.
 Gyulaj Forestry and Hunting Plc has been operating in the legal form of a private limited company (by shares) since November 3, 2005.
 With its center in Tamási it presently does forest management on nearly 23,500 hectares (nearly 60,000 US acres) state forestland and quality game management on nearly 30,000 hectares (nearly 75,000 US acres) in South-West Hungary.

 It has three different forestry- offices in Tamási, Hőgyész and Pincehely, in this last case together with a sub-office in Nagydorog.
 The company has four different game management districts (hunting grounds): in Tamási (called Gyulaj Hunting Ground), Hőgyész (called Hőgyész Hunting Ground), Pincehely and Kistápé (called Pincehely and Németkér Hunting Ground) districts, the hunting areas being between 7,000 and 8,000 hectares (17,000 and 20,000 acres) each.
 For the time being there are six hunting lodges for catering and lodging purposes: in two lodges at Óbiród (on Gyulaj Hunting Ground), in Kisszékely and Kistápé (on Pincehely and Németkér Hunting Ground) and Csibrák, as well as in Szálláspuszta (both on Hőgyész Hunting Ground).
 The company is dealing with the management and hunting of three deer species (fallow deer, red deer, roe deer) and wild boar in both closed (fenced areas) and open, free range areas; and with the management and hunting of red deer and roe deer in free range only.
 100% of the shares are owned by the Hungarian state, ownership rights are currently managed by the Ministry of Agriculture of Hungary (Földművelésügyi Minisztérium - FM).